stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 3. Edit the invoice.
 Note: The **Status** of the invoice impacts which fields are editable.
 Many fields are locked for editing after the invoice is approved.
 4. Click **Save & close.** A confirmation message appears and the invoice is updated.

+## Duplicating an invoice
+Duplicating an invoice is possible from any invoice status.
+However, the resulting duplicate invoice will be created with an Open status.

+1. Find the invoice you want to duplicate and select it.
+2. Click **Actions** > **Duplicate**.
+3. In the Duplicate invoice dialog, click **Duplicate**.
+A confirmation message appears and the invoice is duplicated, including invoice data and invoice lines.